libavg/libavg/sphinxdoc/app.rst

             The optional additional kargs are used to set default settings - see :py:class:`settings.Settings`.

-        .. py:method:: stop()

-            Stops the player.

         .. py:method:: onBeforeLaunch()

             Called just before starting the main loop (:samp:`Player.play()`).
 Useful only for subclassing.
+The display hasn't been initialized at this point.

         .. py:method:: takeScreenshot(targetFolder='.')